 All Aboard!
-Using Competencies and NOS to Optimize Onboarding
+Using Competencies to Optimize Onboarding

+Are you looking for tips and tools to optimize your onboarding program?
 Onboarding generally involves getting new hires up to speed in terms of the requirements of their new role and the culture of the organization.

 Successful onboarding initiatives can lead to several benefits, including: